kiteco/kiteco-public/README.md

 Yes we did some experimentation on a number of different ideas in late 2020 / early 2021.

 - [Synthesizing status summaries](https://docs.google.com/presentation/d/1gyUe8TlqWsT2isfYpO4pbZtmtBwnesnFR5yURkk0q_s/edit?usp=sharing): From an ML perspective, the idea is to use Github PR titles to train a model that can generate "PR titles" from code changes, thus enabling us to make it easy for developers to share descriptions of the work they've been doing more easily.
-- ML-enhanced code search and navigation (see attached "Code search product analysis and roadmap.pdf"): one of the key ideas being using ML to annotate a graph of relationships between code entities, so you could e.g. right-click on a string referring to a file and see "See three references to this file". (see the image below.)
+- ML-enhanced code search and navigation (see attached (see the `readme_assets` folder) "Code search product analysis and roadmap.pdf"): one of the key ideas being using ML to annotate a graph of relationships between code entities, so you could e.g. right-click on a string referring to a file and see "See three references to this file". (see the image below.)
 There was also a playbook for using a presence on developer desktops to get widespread adoption across teams.
 > ![Screen Shot 2022-01-09 at 9.41.13 PM.png](readme_assets/unnamed1.png?raw=true)

 - We built some prototype tech for mapping between code, issues, and wiki content.
 These models performed pretty well.

 > ![Screen Shot 2022-01-09 at 9.48.13 PM.png](readme_assets/unnamed2.png?raw=true)

-- We went on a long product strategy process wherein we spoke with something like ~50 individual developers, eng managers, etc. You can see some of the ideas that made it the furthest in the attached "Kite - Wave 5 - Product concepts for Engineering.pdf".
+- We went on a long product strategy process wherein we spoke with something like ~50 individual developers, eng managers, etc. You can see some of the ideas that made it the furthest in the attached (see the `readme_assets` folder) "Kite - Wave 5 - Product concepts for Engineering.pdf".
 They included smart error reporting, dynamic logs, log debugging helper, code nav/search (mentioned above), and semantic/keyword code search.

 - In case either of these resonate, here are another couple lenses on some subset of the ideas we brainstormed: